I am in love. With these soft and chewy ginger spice cookies.

 Ginger Spice Cookies

-With an electric mixer, combine shortening and sugar and cream until light and fluffy (about 2 minutes).
-Add the egg and the molasses and beat until completely incorporated.
+Combine sugar and shortening in the bowl of an electric mixer and mix until light and fluffy (about 2 minutes).
+Add the egg and molasses and beat until completely incorporated.

-Bake for 8-10 minutes or until just set around the edges and you start to see “crackling” on the top.
+Bake for 8-10 minutes or until just set around the edges and you start to see crackling on the top.
+Be sure not to overbake!
+Remove from oven and allow to cool completely before removing from the baking sheets.